Ethernal-Tech/blade-apex-bridge/docs/json-rpc-api-endpoints/json-rpc-eth.md

 Object - The transaction call object

-* from: DATA, 20 Bytes - (optional) The address the transaction is sent from.
+* from: DATA, 20 Bytes - (optional) the address the transaction is sent from.
-* to: DATA, 20 Bytes - The address the transaction is directed to.
+* to: DATA, 20 Bytes - the address the transaction is directed to.
-* gas: QUANTITY - (optional) Integer of the gas provided for the transaction execution. eth\_call consumes zero gas, but this parameter may be needed by some executions.
+* gas: QUANTITY - (optional) integer of the gas provided for the transaction execution. eth\_call consumes zero gas, but this parameter may be needed by some executions.
-* gasPrice: QUANTITY - (optional) Integer of the gasPrice used for each paid gas.
+* gasPrice: QUANTITY - (optional) integer of the gasPrice used for each paid gas.
-* maxPriorityFeePerGas: QUANTITY - (optional) Maximum fee, in Wei, the sender is willing to pay per gas above the base fee.
+* maxPriorityFeePerGas: QUANTITY - (optional) maximum fee, in Wei, the sender is willing to pay per gas above the base fee.
 Can be used only in EIP1559 transactions.
 If used, must specify maxFeePerGas.
-* maxFeePerGas: QUANTITY - (optional) Maximum total fee (base fee + priority fee), in Wei, the sender is willing to pay per gas.
+* maxFeePerGas: QUANTITY - (optional) maximum total fee (base fee + priority fee), in Wei, the sender is willing to pay per gas.
 Can be used only in EIP1559 transactions.
 If used, must specify maxPriorityFeePerGas.
-* value: QUANTITY - (optional) Integer of the value sent with this transaction.
+* value: QUANTITY - (optional) integer of the value sent with this transaction.
-* data: DATA - (optional) Hash of the method signature and encoded parameters.
+* data: DATA - (optional) hash of the method signature and encoded parameters.
 For details see Ethereum Contract ABI in the Solidity documentation.
-* nonce: QUANTITY - (optional) Transaction nonce.
+* nonce: QUANTITY - (optional) transaction nonce.
-* type: QUANTITY - (optional) Transaction type.
+* type: QUANTITY - (optional) transaction type.
-* chainId: QUANTITY - (optional) Chain ID.
+* chainId: QUANTITY - (optional) chain ID.
-* accessList: Array - (optional) List of addresses and storage keys that the transaction plans to access.
+* accessList: Array - (optional) list of addresses and storage keys that the transaction plans to access.
 Used only in non-frontier transactions.
 * QUANTITY|TAG - integer block number, or the string "latest"

 #### Returns